zwave-js/zwave-js-ui/docs/getting-started/quick-start.md

 > Replace `/dev/ttyACM0` with your serial device

 > [!NOTE]
-> Replace `p 3000:3000` with your Server Port setting for zwave-js websocket server
+> Replace `-p 3000:3000` with your Server Port setting for zwave-js websocket server

 For more info about docker check [here](https://github.com/zwave-js/zwavejs2mqtt/tree/master/docker)